mikitsu/buchschloss/doc/scripts.rst

 - ``get_level`` provides access to level names.
 It takes a level number and returns the corresponding name.
 - ``format_date`` provides access to date formatting as configured.
-  It takes a date and resuts the formatted string.
+  It takes a date and returns the formatted string.

 Configuring scripts
 -------------------